 Sometimes, clients even prefer that you create something in Canva, especially templates because they already know how to use the program.

 Canva has a free version, which you could get away with using.
-However, the paid plan is only $12 USD per month and is worth it because you’ll also have access to Canva’s wide variety of stock photos that you can use in client projects.
-Learn more about the plans available with Canva here.
+However, the paid plan is only $15 USD per month.
+It’s worth it because you’ll have access to Canva’s wide variety of stock photos that you can use in client projects.
+You can learn more about the plans available with Canva here.

 While Canva isn’t one of the best graphic design tools for print projects, it’s great for digital designs.